khess1/Data-Science-Blog-Post/README.md

 For this project, I focused on answering the following questions about developers and AI:

-* Do Professional Developers Consider AI To Be A Threat?
+* Do Software Developers Feel Threatened By AI?
 * What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
 * How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
 * What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?